 - Personalize when possible

 To-the-point email copy often goes hand in hand with being catchy.
-Long paragraph blocks are likely to lose eyeballs, especially when you consider that 53% of people check their emails primarily on smartphones, and that percentage increases among millennials and Gen Zers (67% and 59%, respectively).²
+Long paragraph blocks from email marketers are likely to lose eyeballs, especially when you consider that 53% of people check their emails primarily on smartphones, and that percentage increases among millennials and Gen Zers (67% and 59%, respectively).²

-Word choice is key in being succinct.
+Word choice throughout email content is key in being succinct.
 This is where an editor should step in.
-Editors are excellent at spotting ways to make your message more word-efficient and taking out unnecessary phrases, sentences, or entire paragraphs.
+Editors are excellent at spotting ways to make your message more word-efficient and taking out unnecessary phrases, sentences, or entire paragraphs in longer emails.

 3. Call to action

 Every email you send must have a CTA of some kind.
-More A/B testing may be necessary here to learn more about your subscribers’ tendencies.
-Consider formatting your CTAs as colorful buttons that are difficult to miss.
-For the text on those buttons, make it very clear where they’re redirecting the reader.
+After writing emails, more A/B testing may be necessary here to learn more about your subscribers’ tendencies.
+When writing emails, consider formatting your CTAs as colorful buttons that are difficult to miss.
+For the text on those buttons, marketers should make it very clear where they’re redirecting the reader.
 “Shop the sale” or “Read the full article” are good examples of clear CTAs.
 Whatever you do, avoid the phrase “Click here.”
 It’s an inactive and weak command that can always be rephrased in a more exciting and specific way.

-Do not underestimate the importance of an excellent editor.
+Copywriters should not underestimate the importance of an excellent editor.
 They are absolutely indispensable to an email copywriting team.
-As a writer, it’s difficult to proofread your own work.
+As an email copywriter and email marketer, it’s difficult to proofread your own work.
 When you’ve been staring as the same 400 words for six hours, it all runs together and you can’t pick out your own errors.
 Clean email copy might not earn you any points with your subscribers, but you can bet that errors are sure to lose you heaps of credibility points.
 Take pride in the look and accuracy of your email marketing collateral and subscribers will enjoy the professional final product.

 Through concise and engaging copy and inspiring CTAs, excellent email copywriting is likely to bring your website and your sales team waves of new and returning traffic.